0cmenog/sidemap/README.md

 # Roadmap

 Done:
+- [x] Colouring node according to the extension
 - [x] List all related pages in an unlinked node
 - [x] Manage cache files
 - [x] Manage depth